-Dylan is one of the five founding members of Circles and Lines, the New York City composers collective that has received favorable reviews in the New York Times.
-As a member of Circles and Lines, his work has received numerous premieres at a variety of New York venues such as Le Poisson Rouge, Renee Weiler Concert Hall at the Greenwich House, and Brooklyn’s Vaudeville Park.
-A recent concert at Le Poisson Rouge is currently streaming on the website of New York’s classical music station WQXR.
-Dylan’s music has been performed by ensembles such as the Quintet of the Americas, the Lumina String Quartet, the PCCA Orchestra, and the PRISM Brass Quintet.
+Dylan is also known for his concert music.
+Most recently, his commissioned work “Unearth” premiered at the International Double Reed Society 2014 Conference in New York City’s SubCulture.
+Recent commissioned works include “The Stuff of Comets” for the Quintet of the Americas and “Fever Dreams” for the Cadillac Moon Ensemble, funded in part by the Metlife Creative Connections Grant.
+As one of the five founding members of Circles and Lines, the New York City composers collective that has received favorable reviews in the New York Times, his work has received numerous premieres at a variety of New York venues such as Le Poisson Rouge, SubCulture, Renee Weiler Concert Hall at the Greenwich House, Brooklyn’s Vaudeville Park, The Secret Theatre, and Symphony Space, as well as New York’s classical music station WQXR.
+Dylan’s music has also been performed by ensembles such as the Lumina String Quartet, the PCCA Orchestra, PUBLIQuartet, and the PRISM Brass Quintet.